-Design World (9-week course TY032Y0)
+Engr: Invention and Innovation II (9-week course TY032Y0)

-Students will gain an understanding of the design world.
+Prerequisite: Engr: Exploring Technology I OR Engr: Invention and Innovation I OR Engr: Technological Systems I Students will gain an understanding of the design world.
 They learn about the core concepts of technology and the various approaches to solving problems, including engineering design and experimentation.

-Using Design and Creativity to Help Others (9-week course TY042Y0)
+Engr: Technological Systems I (9-week course TY042Y0)

-Students will gain an understanding of design and creativity used to help others.
+Grades: 6, 7, 8 Prerequisite: None Students will gain an understanding of design and creativity used to help others.
 Students participate in engineering design activities to understand how criteria, constraints, and processes affect designs.

-Technology and Society (9-week course TY052Y0)
+Engr: Technological Systems II (9-week course TY052Y0)

-Students will have opportunities to study the scope of technology and its impacts on society.
+Prerequisite: Engr: Exploring Technology I OR Engr: Invention and Innovation I OR Engr: Technological Systems I Students will have opportunities to study the scope of technology and its impacts on society.
 Students are involved in activities and experiences where they learn about brainstorming, visualizing, modeling, constructing, testing, experimenting, and refining designs.